eBook Sale Amazon

 Just In Time For The Holidays!
 Tips For The Best Turkey Jerky Marinade

 Raise your hand if you ever picked up a Slim Jim at the convenience store.
 Was that your first introduction to anything jerky?
-What kind of impression did it give you?
+What kind of impression did it give you about turkey jerky marinade and its potential for creating delicious snacks?

 Beef jerky has a bad reputation.
 People believe it to be unhealthy because of the preservatives and high-sodium ingredients.